Haunted Mansion Restaurant Rumored To Be Built In Magic Kingdom At Walt Disney World

 The Haunted Mansion is one of the most popular attractions in any Disney Park and was even one of the first attractions to receive the movie treatment back in 2003.
 Talk is still ongoing about a Haunted Mansionremake with Guillermo del Toro as director, but that remains to be seen as well.

-Believe it or not, Magic Kingdom actually doesn’t have a lot of restaurant options and some of the locations that are in place are quite small.
+Believe it or not, Magic Kingdom actually doesn’t have a lot of restaurant options, and some of the locations that are in place are quite small.
 It would be great for Walt Disney World to add another table-service option or two, but even just one would be sufficient if it is a Haunted Mansion-themed restaurant.
-While these are just rumors for now, the original source usually has a good track record and it could lead to a spooky dining experience in the future.
+While these are just rumors for now, the original source usually has a good track record, and it could lead to a spooky dining experience in the future.

 [Featured Image by Danny Cox]